Privacy Policy

 5. Purpose of processing Personal Data/ Sensitive Personal Data

-• To notify you about promotional offers and general marketing in which you might be interested based on our legitimate interest or upon your consent.
-You are always able to object to this by unsubscribing or by reaching out to the contact details at section 16 - Complaints and Comments.
+To notify you about promotional offers and general marketing in which you might be interested, based on our legitimate interest or upon your consent.
+You are always able to object to this by unsubscribing or by reaching out to the contact details in Section 16 – Complaints and Comments.

-• To consider you for potential job openings within our organisation;
+To consider you for potential job openings within our organization.

-• Use it for our legitimate business interests, such as improving website performance and user experience, to identify the right set of prospects and target accounts, managing the efficient management and operation of our business, conducting marketing activities designed to improve the products and services we offer to you, and administering the security of our business;
+To use it for our legitimate business interests, such as improving website performance and user experience, identifying the right set of prospects and target accounts, ensuring the efficient management and operation of our business, conducting marketing activities designed to improve the products and services we offer to you, and administering the security of our business.

-• In the event that we sell or buy any business, assets or shares in part or whole, in order to disclose your personal details to such relevant third parties involved on a need-to-know basis;
+In the event that we sell or buy any business, assets, or shares in part or whole, to disclose your personal details to such relevant third parties involved on a need-to-know basis.

-• To interact with any Cyient representative, via Cyient website or events or conferences or workshops or Surveys that you attend directly or via social media platforms;
+To interact with any Cyient representative via the Cyient website, events, conferences, workshops, or surveys you attend directly or via social media platforms.

-• To investigate, and assist with the investigation of, suspected unlawful, fraudulent or other improper activity connected with the services (including, where appropriate, dealing with requests from regulatory bodies for the sharing of information); and
+To investigate and assist with the investigation of suspected unlawful, fraudulent, or other improper activity connected with the services (including, where appropriate, dealing with requests from regulatory bodies for the sharing of information).

 6. Lawful Grounds for processing Personal Data /Sensitive Personal Data

-• Performance of Contract: We may process your Personal Data or Sensitive Personal Data, where necessary to enter into a contract with you or to perform our obligations under a contract with you.
-E.g., processing of personal data for employment purposes (such as processing your salary, administering benefits) or providing services to our customers which are necessary to execute the contract.
+- Performance of Contract: Performance of Contract: We may process your Personal Data or Sensitive Personal Data where necessary to enter into a contract with you or to perform our obligations under a contract with you.
+E.g., processing personal data for employment purposes (such as processing your salary, administering benefits) or providing services to our customers, which are necessary to execute the contract.
 If you do not provide Personal Data for processing under this legal basis, we may not be able to perform as per the respective contract.

-• Consent: Where permitted under applicable local laws, we may process your Personal Data or Sensitive Personal Data based on your prior consent.
-In such cases, you have the right to withdraw your consent at any time by contacting the details below provided in this Privacy Policy.
-In certain limited circumstances, even after withdrawal of Data Subject consent, we may be entitled to continue processing your Personal Data where we have a lawful reason to do so and as communicated to you.
+- Consent: Where permitted under applicable local laws, we may process your Personal Data or Sensitive Personal Data based on your prior consent.
+In such cases, you have the right to withdraw your consent at any time by contacting the details provided below in this Privacy Policy.
+In certain limited circumstances, even after the withdrawal of data subject consent, we may be entitled to continue processing your Personal Data where we have a lawful reason to do so and as previously communicated to you.

-• Legitimate Interests: We may process your Personal Data where it is necessary for our Legitimate Business Interests as a company, which are outlined above and always if those interests do not override your rights and freedoms, where applicable.
+- Legitimate Interests: We may process your Personal Data where it is necessary for our legitimate business interests as a company, which are outlined above and only if those interests do not override your rights and freedoms, when applicable.

-• Vital interest: We may process your Personal Data to protect your vital interests or of another natural person.
+- Vital Interest: We may process your Personal Data to protect your vital interests or those of another natural person.

-• Other "Public Interest" Grounds: We may process your Personal Data (or where relevant, your Sensitive Personal Data) on other public interest grounds where it is subject to regulatory requirements where Processing is necessary by us for the performance of a task mandated by governmental authorities, regulatory authorities or any other law enforcing authorities in the public interest.
+- Other "Public Interest" Grounds: We may process your Personal Data (or, where relevant, your Sensitive Personal Data) on other public interest grounds where it is subject to regulatory requirements and processing is necessary by us for the performance of a task mandated by governmental authorities, regulatory authorities, or any other law enforcement authorities in the public interest.

 Processing Sensitive Personal Data: We may, where legally permissible, process your Sensitive Personal Data on the following lawful bases:

-• Protect your vital interests or of another natural person where the person is physically or legally incapable of giving consent;
+- Protect your vital interests or those of another natural person where the person is physically or legally incapable of giving consent;

-• Establishment, exercise, or defence of legal claims or whenever courts are acting in their judicial capacity;
+- Establishment, exercise, or defense of legal claims, or whenever courts are acting in their judicial capacity;

 7. Change of Purpose

-We will only use your personal data for the purposes for which we collect it.
-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so without undue delay.
-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+We will only use your Personal Data for the purposes for which we collect it.
+If we need to use your Personal Data for an unrelated purpose, we will notify you, and we will explain the legal basis that allows us to do so without undue delay.
+Please note that we may process your Personal Data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 8. Personal Data of Individuals below 16 years

-Note: If you are below the age of 16 years, then we do not want you to provide any of your Personal Data on our website.
+Note: If you are below the age of 16, we ask that you not provide any of your Personal Data on our website.

 9. Consequences of not providing Personal Data/ Sensitive Personal Data

-If you choose not to provide your Personal Data/ Sensitive Personal Data that is mandatory to process your request, we may not be able to provide the corresponding service.
+If you choose not to provide your Personal Data/Sensitive Personal Data that is mandatory for processing your request, we may not be able to provide the corresponding service.

 10. Retention and Disposal of Personal Data/ Sensitive Personal Data

-For more details, please refer Cyient’s Data Retention Policy.
+For more details, please refer to Cyient's Data Retention Policy.

 11. Cross Border Transfer